Our mission is

 No, really?
 How?

 We create children's books, classroom posters, apparel, and more to spread our message and spark conversations.
-75% of our profits go toward likeminded organizations (you decide which), and the other 25% goes right back into ours, so we can pay for things like this website.
+75% of our profits go toward likeminded organizations (you decide which), and the other 25% goes right back into ours.

 It all started with a cat